thatquantumguy/qvm/RenderingManifests.md

 Natural Projection is the client‑side realization method for rendering manifests, designed to preserve perceptual fidelity while using a standard 2D pipeline.

-A spherical-to-planar split-pipeline method that mirrors human vision by concentrating detail at the center and preserving undistorted peripheral view, through a standard 2D client pipeline.
+It’s a spherical‑to‑planar, split‑pipeline method that mirrors human vision by concentrating detail at the center and preserving an undistorted peripheral view — all within a standard 2D client pipeline.

 Conventional 3D graphics pipelines treat perspective as a radial projection of world geometry onto a flat plane — a simplification that introduces distortions, especially at wide fields of view.

-**Natural Projection** takes a different approach, one that mirrors how we actually see.
-From the viewpoint, the scene is projected radially onto a sphere's inner surface (the spherical clipping volume), using viewpoint-relative \((w, x, y, z)\) coordinates.
-The resulting spherical image is then clipped client‑side with an oval‑shaped “frustum”, producing a mural‑like rectangular 2D mesh whose faces map directly to shader invocations.
+Natural Projection takes a different approach.
+From the viewpoint, the scene is projected radially onto a sphere’s inner surface (the spherical clipping volume) using viewpoint‑relative (w, x, y, z) coordinates.
+These spherical viewpoints inherently encode panoramic environment light.
+The resulting spherical image is then clipped client‑side with an elliptical viewing volume, producing a mosaic‑like rectangular 2D mesh whose faces map directly to shader invocations.
+Each face also stores its own relative normal vector, enabling accurate lighting and shading calculations in the 2D pipeline.
+This elliptical projection volume matches the natural curvature of human vision and camera lenses, so when warped to a rectangle, lens distortion is corrected, and render time isn’t wasted on pixels that would be discarded.

-This mesh passes through an otherwise standard 2D graphics pipeline, resolved with an orthographic projection.
-The outcome is an image where detail is naturally concentrated toward the center — just as in human vision — while the periphery remains stable and undistorted.
+This CPU‑generated 2D mesh topology then passes through an otherwise standard 2D graphics pipeline, resolved with an orthographic projection.
+The result is an image where detail is naturally concentrated toward the center — just as in human vision — while the periphery remains stable, undistorted, and lit with the full richness of the captured environment.

 ---